bcgov/skills_clustering/README.md

 ### Usage

-In Rstudio render the file cluster_note.qmd
+In Rstudio open and then render the file cluster_note.qmd

 ### Project Status